 The proposed planting will be selected to be native species where possible, pollinator-friendly, to be low maintenance and to maximize feeding opportunities for birds and insects.
-It is proposed to fix swift boxes and bat boxes at appropriate locations in consultation with the consultant ecologist.
+It is proposed to fix swift boxes at appropriate locations and 21 Schwegler bat boxes (or equivalent) of varying design shall be erected within the woodlands to provide a variety of suitable roost sites.
+These boxes must be away from lighting and shall be no lower than 3 metres from ground level (refer to ecology report for further details).
 'Bug hotels' can also be located in certain open spaces if deemed appropriate by the ecologist and local authority.